 Birthstones are a concept of connecting your birth month with gemstones and their meaning.
-They make a meaningful gift as a range of properties have been ascribed to gemstones since ancient times.
+They make a meaningful gift as a range of properties has been ascribed to gemstones since ancient times.
 Wearing birthstones is thought to bring good luck, health and protection.
-Learning about birthstones by the month can be an educational and entertaining experience filled with history, myths, gemstone properties and above all vivid natural colours!
+Reading about birthstones by the month can be an educational and entertaining experience filled with history, myths, gemstone properties and above all vivid natural colours!

 What are Birthstones by the Month?

 Birthstones are gemstones associated with each month of the year.
 A certain gemstone represents those born in that month.
 These gemstones have a unique meaning and historical significance.
 They represent, as a symbol, the qualities attributed to that month.
 You can find a list of all birthstones by the month with more details below in the post.
 Traditionally, each month is represented by one gemstone but a few months have multiple gemstones as birthstones.
 The multiple options for some months were created to allow more affordable options in addition to the traditional more expensive gemstones.

 Why Do People Wear Birthstone Jewellery?

 Birthstones by the month are most often offered in a piece of jewellery, known as birthstone jewellery.
 A jewellery piece is a symbol and a reminder to celebrate your birth month throughout the year.
 The birthstones are appealing, and colourful making a unique connection with the person who is wearing them.
 Also, many healing properties have been ascribed to gemstones which deepen the relationship and meaning between the birthstones and the wearer.
 In many countries wearing and gifting birthstone jewellery for special occasions like; birthdays, graduations, Communions and engagements have become very popular.
 The birthstones’ vibrant colours, rich history and attributed properties made them an ideal personalised gift for loved ones.